 Blue Ridge Parkway Access Updates

-Grandfather Mountain Stewardship Foundation is looking forward to welcoming guests throughout 2026 with many new events and experiences, including the opening of Yonni’s Clubhouse, a science and conservation education center for children ages 5 to 12, in April.
-Guest favorites like Daily Programs, behind-the-scenes experiences and special events will also return to the mountain for all to enjoy in 2026.
+Grandfather Mountain Stewardship Foundation is looking forward to welcoming guests throughout 2026 with many new events and experiences, including Yonni’s Clubhouse, a science and conservation education center for children ages 5 to 12.
+Guest favorites like Daily Programs, behind-the-scenes experiences and special events have also returned to the mountain for all to enjoy in 2026.
 Whether you are visiting for the first time or visit frequently, the mountain has something exciting in store for you!

-Guests wanting to plan a visit to the High Country that includes the Blue Ridge Parkway should check that park’s website in advance, as closures along the Parkway are slated to begin in mid-March of 2026.
+Guests wanting to plan a visit to the High Country that includes the Blue Ridge Parkway should check that park’s website in advance, as closures along the Parkway began in mid-March of 2026.
 This is the final phase of work on a $100M+ project, providing vital repaving and rehabilitation.
 Funding for this project comes from the Great American Outdoors Act’s Legacy Restoration Fund.

 As stated in a March 5 National Park Service press release: